We may earn income from links in this post. Please read this Disclosure for details.

 Although dubbed “island sake” awamori is not actually a sake but is actually rice that’s been fermented and then distilled, which means it’s actually a rice spirit rather than a wine.

 At Zuisen Distillery, you can take the free guided tour of the facility and learn how awamori is made.
 The main ingredients of awamori are Thai rice, which is steamed and a rare koji mould applied to produce citric acid.
-Water and yeast are then added to the koji rice and fermented for two weeks until it reaches an alcohol content of 18%.
-It’s then distilled and aged.
+Water and yeast are then added to the koji rice.
+It’s then fermented for two weeks until it reaches an alcohol content of 18%.
+Then it’s distilled and aged.

 Like whisky and brandy, awamori develops a smooth and fragrant flavour with aging.
 The longer it is aged the smoother and richer the flavour becomes.
 Kosu awamori is awamori that’s been aged for a minimum of three years.

-Also for sale are also collectibles such as the Shisa Jin-muchi which comes in a bottle shaped like a shisa, the Okinawan lion/dragon guardian placed on homes to protect against evil spirits.
+Also for sale are also collectibles such as the Shisa Jin-muchi.
+This comes in a bottle shaped like a shisa, the Okinawan lion/dragon guardian placed on homes to protect against evil spirits.

 6. Enjoy Naha Nightlife and Orion Beer

-Orion produces several beers – Orion Draft, Southern Star, Orion Special, Mugi Shokunin malt beer, Orion Rich, Zero Life (no-alcohol) and Asahi Super Dry.
+Orion produces several beers.
+There’s Orion Draft, Southern Star, Orion Special, Mugi Shokunin malt beer, Orion Rich, Zero Life (no-alcohol) and Asahi Super Dry.
 They’re created with pure mountain spring water, rice, beer malt from the Czech Republic and hops sourced from Germany’s Hallertau Region and the U.S.

-You can order Orion rice lager on tap at most bars and its slightly fruity, light and crisp flavour is both refreshing and satisfying with a dry finish.
+You can order Orion rice lager on tap at most bars.
+Its slightly fruity, light and crisp flavour is both refreshing and satisfying with a dry finish.
 It pairs nicely with sushi and seafood.

-A good spot to begin your Naha evening is at Helios Pub, conveniently located on Kokusai-Dori Street (see map below) and popular among locals for its wide selection of craft beers and extensive menu of Japanese and Okinawan snacks.
+A good spot to begin your Naha evening is at Helios Pub, conveniently located on Kokusai-Dori Street (see map below).
+It’s popular among locals for its wide selection of craft beers and extensive menu of Japanese and Okinawan snacks.

 7. Enjoy the Unique Flavours of Okinawa Cuisine